WANGRUOGU/SL-PRU/ReadMe.txt

+You can save your tiff file in "data" and change the "filename" in "demo.m".
+You can tune the parameters using reference images or set the values for "lam1" and "lam2" directly.
+The unmixing result will be saved in "result".

+Description:

 Data:
-EcoliEndMat - Thirteen reference images of labeled E. coli cells and a mixed biological image
+Thirteen reference images of labeled E. coli cells and a mixed biological image

 .m files:
 demo.m - Demo for unmixing biological fluorescence image data with sparse and low-rank Poisson regression (SL-PRU)